isomerpages/enterprisesg-cpso/_consumers/choose-safer-products/choose-safer-consumer-goods.md

 Consumer Protection (Consumer Goods Safety Requirements) Regulations 2011 (<strong>CGSR</strong>).</p>
 <p>General consumer goods under the CGSR do not require pre-market approval
-by the authority, but they must comply with:</p>
+by the authority.
+However, they must comply with:</p>
 <p><strong>(i)</strong>  <u>at least one</u> of the applicable safety standards
 by any of the following organisations:</p>
 <ul data-tight="true" class="tight">